tohyuting/tp/docs/DeveloperGuide.md

 #### What is the Auto-complete feature

-The auto-complete feature is to helps user complete their commands faster through the suggestions of commands with their corresponding compulsory prefixes based on user input.
+The auto-complete feature is to help users complete their commands faster through the suggestions of commands with their corresponding compulsory prefixes based on user input.

 #### How it is implemented